The trip distance is return to Helen Lake. Dolomite pass is an additional 3km (18 total) away.

 Just beyond the lake, a short and sweet 100m ascent takes you to the roof of the valley.
 Brilliant!
 Perfect spot for a snack - 360' views and not a stain of civilization in sight.

-The route to Dolomite pass is easy to figure out - you descend into the valley beyond, toward Kathleen lake in the near distance.
+The route to Dolomite pass is easy to figure out - you descend into the valley beyond, toward Katherine Lake in the near distance.
 The terrain is a colourful moonscape.
 3km along and you will see the rocky pinnacles of Dolomite Pass.

 Easy access, short trip to alpine, and stunning views the entire way.
 Camping is allowed beyond the pass above Helen Lake - the bowls and peaks of this area are a scramblers dream - basic routefinding skills are all you need!